PauloPHLP/ThirtyDaysOfCSS/README.md

 ## 🔥️ Face this challenge

 If you also want to face this challenge take a look at this **<a href="https://github.com/PauloPHLP/React.js-ThirtyDaysOfCSSTemplate">link</a>**.
-This is for a repository contains a copy of this project and you can use it as a template to solve everything by yourself.
+This is for a repository that contains a copy of this project and you can use it as a template to solve everything by yourself.
 All the instructions are available there, so fell free to take a look on it!

 ## 🚀️ Technologies